maartenbeeckmans/ansible-role-bitwarden/README.md

 * Ports 80 (http) and 443 (https) should be open.
 * When you want to access Bitwarden from the outside world, their must be pointing a DNS record to your machine.
 * Bitwarden Installation ID and Installation key are required (can be obtained from [bitwarden.com/host](https://bitwarden.com/host))
-* Hostname is required, example: bitwarden.example.com or a ip address
+* Hostname is required, example: bitwarden.example.com or an ip address

 Role Variables
 --------------